ruvnet/micro-agent/README.md

 </div>

 <p align="center">
-   An AI agent that writes and fixes code for you.
+  Python port of Micro-agent An AI agent that writes and fixes code for you.
 </p>

 <p align="center">